-Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a low copayment or coinsurance for your drugs after you or other qualified parties on your behalf have spent \$7,400 in covered drugs during the covered year.
+Catastrophic Coverage Stage - The stage in the Part D Drug Benefit that begins when you (or other qualified parties on your behalf) have spent \$8,000for Part D covered drugs during the covered year.
+During this payment stage, the plan pays the full cost for your covered Part D drugs.
+You pay nothing.